Voices of the Lifestream

-Voices of the Lifestream is an unofficial tribute album released by OverClocked ReMix in honor of Nobuo Uematsu's score for the popular video game, Final Fantasy VII.
+Voices of the Lifestream is an unofficial tribute album released by OverClocked ReMix in honor of Nobuo Uematsu's score for the video game Final Fantasy VII.
 The album was released on September 14, 2007, to coincide with the 10th anniversary of Final Fantasy VII.
 Since its release, the collection has received praise from numerous video game sites and professional composers.

 Development

 Production of Voices of the Lifestream began in January 2006 as a personal endeavor by OverClocked ReMix Judge and ReMixer Andrew "zircon" Aversa to recreate the soundtrack of Final Fantasy VII.
 In a director’s note, Aversa credits his nostalgic experiences with the game as his motivation towards the project.
-A private forum was created to house development on the project and many community members were contacted to aid in developing a track list.
-Development of the project lasted over 20 months encompassing over 40 remixers credited with creating 45 tracks.
-The compilation was released on September 14, 2007, in correlation with Final Fantasy VII's 10th anniversary.
-Few physical copies of the compilation were made.
-The tracks were instead made available through digital distribution in lossless WAV and MP3 formats.
+A private forum was created to house development on the project, with many community members assisting in the development of the track list.
+Development of the project lasted over 20 months, encompassing over 40 remixers credited with creating 45 tracks.
+The compilation was released on September 14, 2007, in correlation with the 10th anniversary of Final Fantasy VII's release.
+The tracks were primarily made available through digital distribution in lossless WAV and MP3 formats, with few physical copies being produced.
 Voices of the Lifestream is OC ReMix's ninth project to be released.

 Music video competition

 In October 2007, OverClocked ReMix held a competition, in conjunction with Piano Squall and eStarland, regarding the creation of a music video set to a track from Voices of the Lifestream.
 There were three different categories to enter including Final Fantasy VII, anime, and original.
 The winners were awarded a signed limited edition of Voices of the Lifestream among other prizes, as well as having their video presented at anime and gaming conventions that OC ReMix attends.
 The contest ended on December 14.
-The winners were announced on the OverClocked ReMix forums two months later:
+The winners were announced on the OverClocked ReMix forums two months later.